A Flowering Tree: A Woman's Tale: Ecofeminism

-This folktale shows a strong connection between woman and nature.
+This folktale shows a strong connection between women and nature.
 The metaphoric connections between a tree and a woman are many and varied in the culture.
 A relevant one here is that the words for "flowering" and "menstruation" are the same in languages like Sanskrit and Tamil.
 In Sanskrit, a menstruating woman is called a puspavati, "a woman in flower", and in Tamil, pūttal ("flowering") means menstruation.
 Menstruation itself is a form and a metaphor for a woman's special creativity.
 Thus a woman's biological and other kinds of creativity are symbolized by flowering.
 In this tale, the metaphor is literalized and extended.
-The protagonist literally becomes a tree, producing flowers without number over and over again, as the occasion requires.
+The protagonist literally becomes a tree, producing flowers without numbers over and over again, as the occasion requires.
 It is her special gift, which she doesn't wish to squander or even display.

 Women's sexuality and vulnerability

 Ramanujan also points out that the ritual relating to her flowering symbolizes sexual activity/ritual.
-It becomes a display of her spectacular talent which arouses her husband, so that they can sleep together on the flowers from her body.
+It becomes a display of her spectacular talent which arouses her husband so that they can sleep together on the flowers from her body.
 In a way, people began to treat her as a thing, asking her "to make a spectacle of herself" by displaying her secret gift.
 Even the first time when she herself becomes a tree to sell her flowers she makes of herself a commodity.

-The woman is most open to injury when she is most attractive, when she is exercising her gift of flowering.
+The woman is most open to injury when she is most attractive when she is exercising her gift of flowering.
 Each time she becomes a tree, she begs the one who is pouring the water to be careful not to hurt her.
 Yet, paradoxically, when she is mutilated, she cannot be healed directly.
 She can be made whole only by becoming the tree again, becoming vulnerable again, and trusting her husband to graft and heal her broken branches.
 Symbolically speaking, the tree isolates and gives form to her capacity to put forth flowers and fragrance from within, a gift in which she could glory, as well as to the vulnerability that goes with it.
 It expresses a young woman's desire to flower sexually, and otherwise, as well as the dread of being ravaged that the very gift brings with it.